 Prerequisites

-Before using PsExec to execute commands remotely on a target system, there are several prerequisites that must be met:
+Before using PsExec to execute commands remotely on a target system, several prerequisites must be met:

-1. Network Connectivity: PsExec requires network connectivity between the local system and the target system.
-Make sure that the target system is reachable from the local system and that there are no network firewalls or restrictions that could prevent the connection.
+- Network Connectivity: PsExec requires network connectivity between the local and target systems.
+Ensure that the target system is reachable from the local system and that no network firewalls or restrictions could prevent the connection.

-2. Administrative Access: PsExec requires administrative access to the target system.
-Make sure that you have administrative privileges on the target system or that you have access to an account with administrative privileges.
+- Administrative Access: PsExec requires administrative access to the target system.
+Ensure that you have administrative privileges on the target system or access to an account with administrative privileges.

-3. Windows Firewall: PsExec uses the Windows Service Control Manager (SCM) and remote procedure calls (RPCs) to establish a connection with the target system.
-Make sure that the Windows Firewall is not blocking these ports (TCP/445 and TCP/135).
+- Windows Firewall: PsExec uses the Windows Service Control Manager (SCM) and remote procedure calls (RPCs) to establish a connection with the target system.
+Ensure the Windows Firewall is not blocking these ports (TCP/445 and TCP/135).

-4. PsExec Executable: PsExec is a standalone executable that can be downloaded from the Microsoft Sysinternals website.
-Make sure that you have the latest version of PsExec and that it is accessible from the command prompt or from the directory where you are executing the command.
+- PsExec Executable: PsExec is a standalone executable that can be downloaded from the Microsoft Sysinternals website.
+Ensure you have the latest version of PsExec and that it is accessible from the command prompt or directory where you are executing the command.

 Mitigating PsExec-Based Attacks